Staging and Grading Cancer in Dogs

 For example, a higher-grade tumor indicates a more aggressive cancer.
 As a result of this, the oncologist may recommend a more aggressive treatment plan that involves multiple modes or angles of treatment.

-These grades help decide overall prognosis and progression of disease to determine the best planning for treatment and guardian expectations.
+These grades help decide the overall prognosis and progression of the disease to determine the best planning for treatment and guardian expectations.

 How Veterinarians Determine Dog Cancer Grade

-Grading requires evaluation of the cancer cells under a microscope.
-Larger biopsies or a whole tumor are usually the best option for the best accuracy.
+Grading requires an evaluation of the cancer cells under a microscope.
+More extensive biopsies or a whole tumor are usually the best option for accuracy.
 These large samples are cut into thin, small pieces to be evaluated.

 How the cells look will determine the grade of a tumor.
 The pathologist will look at how similar the cells look to each other, how similar the nuclei (center) of the cells look to each other, how fast the cells appear to be dividing, and how similar the cancer cells look to a normal cell.

-Some pathology reports automatically include a grade, but other times your veterinarian will need to specifically request it.
+Some pathology reports automatically include a grade, but at other times, your veterinarian will need to request it specifically.

 What the Cancer Grade Means

-Low-grade tumors generally have a lower risk of regrowing after removal, invading surrounding tissue, and spreading to distant places in the body.
-They also often have a better prognosis.
+Low-grade tumors generally have a better prognosis.
+They have a lower risk of regrowing after removal, a lower risk of invading surrounding tissue, and a lower risk of spreading to distant places in the body.

-Any tumor designated as high-grade typically has a poorer prognosis, shorter survival time, and higher likelihood of spreading.
+Any tumor designated as high-grade typically has a worse prognosis.
+They tend to have shorter survival times and a higher likelihood of spreading.

 Different tumor types might have very specific grading systems.